Strep-tag® technology for cell isolation

 Reversible reagents for label-free cells

 All Fab-TACS®/Nano-TACS® cell isolation methods use reversible reagents to generate label-free cells.
-In this example, cells are stained with fluorescent Strep-Tactin®-Fab-Strep complexes.
-Adding biotin releases the Fab-Streps from Strep-Tactin® and causes their spontaneous dissociation from the cells.
+Adding biotin releases the Fab-Streps from Strep-Tactin® and causes their spontaneous dissociation from the cells due to their low affinity as monomers.

 The key feature of MHC I Streptamer® isolation is the same as for Fab-/Nano-TACS®: the possibility to remove all labeling reagents after successful isolation.
 Low affinity of monomeric MHC I-peptide complexes to the T cell receptor and the reversible binding of the Twin-Strep-tag® to Strep-Tactin® are two factors that contribute to this feature.
 Biotin addition initiates the dissociation of all reagents from the cells.
 Due to its higher affinity, biotin replaces the Twin-Strep-Tag® on Strep-Tactin® molecules and thus causes the release of MHC I-Streps.